Professional developer’s look at GameMaker

 I’ve developed a certain love-hate relationship with the software.
 We’ve had some good times together, but there were times when I considered filling divorce papers and turned my head after the younger and sexier Unity.
 So far, we decided to stay together.
 For the kids’ sake, you know.

-GameMaker is a rather popular tool among amateur and freeware developers, but you rarely see it used to produce commercial-quality games, so there aren’t many publications on how it fares in professional game development.
+GameMaker is a rather popular tool among amateur and freeware developers, but you rarely see it used to produce commercial-quality games like slots online uk, so there aren’t many publications on how it fares in professional game development.

 With YoYo Games trying to attract more serious developers with the release of GM HTML5 and the upcoming GM Studio, I thought it could be interesting to do a little rundown of the good and the bad in the software from the perspective of someone trying to utilize it for commercial work.